chethanuk/flexile/MIGRATION_VERIFICATION_REPORT.md

 1162 examples, 0 failures # full model suite
 ```

-All other specs (controllers, system, etc.) pass as well when executed with the helper script.
+All other specs (controllers, system, etc.) pass as well when executed with the new Rake tasks or Makefile commands.

 ---